 Peer Reviewed Presentations (partial listing)

-Grow, Jean M. and Sheri J. Broyles (under review for 2015), “Preparing Women and Minorities for Success and Leadership in Creative,” Association for Education in Journalism and Mass Communication, Chicago, IL.
+Grow, Jean M. and Sheri J. Broyles (2015), “Preparing Women and Minorities for Success and Leadership in Creative,” Association for Education in Journalism and Mass Communication, Chicago, IL.

-Mensa, Marta and Jean M. Grow, (under review for 2015) “Machismo Men and Pinkified Women: Creative Women in Peruvian Advertising,” American Academy of Advertising, International Conference, Auckland New Zealand.
+Mensa, Marta and Jean M. Grow, (2015) “Machismo Men and Pinkified Women: Creative Women in Peruvian Advertising,” American Academy of Advertising, International Conference, Auckland New Zealand.

 Grow, Jean M. (2014), “Creative Women in Sweden Advertising and the Case of Systemic Scarcity,” Association for Education in Journalism and Mass Communication, Montreal.